 Always look for discounts

 In many cases, the product retail prices you see on websites are already inflated by suppliers to allow for discounts, and this is why you should NEVER pay the full price for UK vape products without first searching hard for vape discount coupons or deals on them.

 As a general rule, discount offers are usually bigger (often as high as 30%) on orders from new customers, though existing customers can also benefit from ongoing discounts of 10% – or even 20% – in some online vape stores.

 Alongside running searches for discount coupons, you should also find out if your supplier or store has a points or loyalty scheme, which will credit you with points for every purchase you make.

-Of course, though a few pennies here and there doesn’t seem like a lot of money you’re saving at the time, after a while, it will make a difference to the amount of money you spend.
+Of course, though a few pennies here and there doesn’t seem like a lot of money you’re saving at the time.
+But after a while, it will make a big difference if you’re serious about vaping on a budget.

 Loyalty schemes are pretty common in physical stores in the UK (high street vape shops) so it’s always worth asking if they have one before you buy anything.